 2. Awakening to the miracle.

 All cultures throughout history have sought to understand reality and have crafted myths or cosmologies to explain the origins of humans, the heavens, and nature.
 Through millennia of careful observation and inquiry, ancient peoples also developed detailed and holistic knowledge of their world.
-In many ways, indigenous peoples past and present have understood and approached the natural world with wisdom, reverence, and insight that is largely lacking in the dominant Western culture.
+Indigenous peoples past and present have often understood and approached the natural world with wisdom, reverence, and insight that is largely lacking in the dominant Western culture.

 In recent centuries, the world’s astronomers, geologists, biologists and other scientists have continued humanity’s collective quest to understand our earthly and cosmic origins.
 Unlike previous peoples, modern science has had the tools and techniques – things like microscopes, telescopes, satellite imagery, and DNA sequencing – to fill in many pieces of the enormous jigsaw puzzle.